-Much like many structures in the body, cartilage is continuously being broken down and replaced by new cartilage.2 hondroitin works with enzymes involved in this process to promote a healthy balance, thereby maintaining joint cartilage.** Furthermore, chondroitin sulfate provides the building blocks for larger molecules that make up joint cartilage to help renew cartilage.**
+Much like many structures in the body, cartilage is continuously being broken down and replaced by new cartilage.2 Chondroitin works with enzymes involved in this process to promote a healthy balance, thereby maintaining joint cartilage.** Furthermore, chondroitin sulfate provides the building blocks for larger molecules that make up joint cartilage.**

 You’ve probably heard of MSM, but what exactly is it?

 Is it a vitamin, a mineral, or something else?
 MSM is a nonvitamin, nonmineral dietary supplement – Meaning it is not essential for survival, but consuming MSM offers auxiliary support.

 MSM stands for methylsulfonylmethane, which refers to the structure of this naturally occurring compound.
 The “S” or “sulfonyl” is a fancy way of saying, a sulfur containing group and this group is what makes MSM so special.